Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 ## VFIO

-Many folk may wish to pass a physical PCIe through to the VM, this can be helpful for people looking to make a gaming setup using bliss, or perhaps more unique setups.
-Qemu and Crosvm both allow doing this. with libvirt this is unbinding, and binding handled mostly automatically. you still need to load the vfio module yourself (see below).
+You may wish to pass a physical PCIe through to the VM.
+This can be helpful for people looking to make a gaming setup using bliss, or perhaps more unique setups.
+Qemu and Crosvm both allow doing this.
+With libvirt this is unbinding, and binding handled mostly automatically.
+You still need to load the vfio module yourself (see below).

 This article will assume you have prepared IOMMU for passthrough, there are many guides on how to find your IOMMU grouping.
-If you have a bad grouping it is typically possible to override them using ACS override. be warrened this is a potential security risk and could be dangerous for host security.
+If you have a bad grouping it is typically possible to override them using ACS override.
+Be warned, this is a potential security risk and could be dangerous for host security.
 ACS will not be elaborated any further in this and it is totally an `At your own risk` solution.

-First we need to prepare the device(s) we are going to passthrough, the command to achieve this is below, however it requires root being done by root, not simply with root permissions, so the easiest way to do this is to use `su -c`. but first we need the pcie function address and the pcie driver, to get this we can use `lspci | grep -i <vendor>` to find the function address. we can then use `lspci -vvnn -s xx:xx.x` to get the pci device driver too. it will be listed under `kernel modules: <pci_device_driver>`. after that we need to append the domain to it, for the majority of users it will be `0000:`. below is an example command line
+First we need to prepare the device(s) we are going to passthrough, the command to achieve this is below.
+It requires root being done by root, not simply with root permissions.
+The easiest way to do this is to use `su -c`. but first we need the pcie function address and the pcie driver.
+To get this we can use `lspci | grep -i <vendor>` to find the function address.
+We can then use `lspci -vvnn -s xx:xx.x` to get the pci device driver too.
+It will be listed under `kernel modules: <pci_device_driver>`.
+After that we need to append the domain to it, for the majority of users it will be `0000:`.
+Below is an example command line.

 ```bash
 su -c 'echo 0000:<function_address> > /sys/bus/pci/drivers/<pci_device_driver>/unbind'
 ```

-after we have unmounted the drive we need to bind to vfio this is done in a similar manor with the command below however we need to load the vfio module and use the vid:pid of the device, the VID and PID will be printed in `lspci -nn xx:xx.x` an example output would be; in the case below the vid and pid would be `8086 56a5`.
+After we have unmounted the drive we need to bind to vfio.
+This is done in a similar manor with the command below, however we need to load the vfio module and use the vid:pid of the device.
+The VID and PID will be printed in `lspci -nn xx:xx.x` an example output would, in the case below where the vid and pid would be `8086 56a5` be,

 ```
 0d:00.0 VGA compatible controller [0300]: Intel Corporation DG2 [Arc A380] [8086:56a5] (rev 05)
 ```

-using the above output we would do the below command to bind the DG2 graphics card to VFIO.
+Using the above output we would do the below command to bind the DG2 graphics card to VFIO.

 If you have multiple GPUs with the same vendor and product IDs, you will need to use same gpu passthrough techniques.
 Arch wiki's PCI_passthrough page provides a number of possible scripts one can use to make this possible.